-Mitigation of the Bryan Site (46Oh65)
+Project Name: Mitigation of the Bryan Site (46Oh65)

-Ohio County, West Virginia
+Project Location: Ohio County, West Virginia

-The project consists of the Phase III mitigation of that section of the Bryan site that will be impacted by the proposed IBR expansion area.
+Project Description: The project consists of the Phase III mitigation of that section of the Bryan site that will be impacted by the proposed IBR expansion area.

-The type of service provided included the hand excavation of test units across the proposed site area and the monitoring of the complete mechanical stripping of the site.
+Type of Service: The type of service provided included the hand excavation of test units across the proposed site area and the monitoring of the complete mechanical stripping of the site.
 All features that were identified were excavated and floatation samples were collected from all of the cultural features.
 The floatation samples were submitted to Ms. Karen Leone for processing and analysis.
 This has been completed.
 All faunal material recovered from the site was submitted to Ms. Marie-Lorraine Pipes for analysis, which has also been completed.
 As well as conducting the fieldwork, Archaeological Consultants of the Midwest also developed the acres in size.